bacchus-ng/bacchus/README.md

 Please feel free to contact to openbacchus@gmail.com for any issues.

+Subscribe to our user mailing list to stay tuned http://bacchus.co/mailman/listinfo/users_bacchus.co

-You can also open issue on GitHub project page.
+You can also open an issue on GitHub project page.

 Hope you enjoy Open Bacchus !